fabric8io/fabric8/docs/getStarted/persistence.md

     kubectl get pvc
     kubectl get pv

 When things are working correctly you should see all the `PersistentVolumeClaim` resources are `Bound` to some `PersistentVolume` resource.
-When thats true then all the various persistent apps in fabric8 will startup.
+When that's true then all the various persistent apps in fabric8 will startup.

 ### MiniKube and MiniShift